Guy Ritchie

 Biography

-Guy Stuart Ritchie (born 10 September 1968)[1][2] is an English filmmaker, businessman and occasional actor, known for his crime films.
+Guy Stuart Ritchie (born 10 September 1968) is an English filmmaker known for his crime films.
 He left secondary school and got entry-level jobs in the film industry in the mid-1990s.
-Ritchie eventually went on to direct commercials.
-In 1995, he directed his first film, The Hard Case, a 20-minute short that impressed investors who backed his first feature film, the crime comedy Lock, Stock and Two Smoking Barrels (1998).
+He eventually graduated to directing commercials.
+He directed his first film in 1995, a 20-minute short which impressed investors who backed his first feature film, the crime comedy Lock, Stock and Two Smoking Barrels (1998).
 He then directed another crime comedy, Snatch (2000).
-Ritchie's other films include Revolver (2005), RocknRolla (2008), Sherlock Holmes (2009), and its sequel Sherlock Holmes: A Game of Shadows (2011).
+His next two films, the romantic comedy Swept Away (2002) and the crime drama Revolver (2005) were not commercial or critical successes.
+The next crime drama, RocknRolla (2008), received mixed reviews and a modest box office return.
+In 2009, he directed his first films in the action mystery genre, with Sherlock Holmes (2009) and its sequel Sherlock Holmes: A Game of Shadows (2011).
+Both films were major box office successes, and the two films received positive, and moderately positive reviews, respectively.

 Read more...